Pennsylvania

 Minor repairs often involve one area, one leak path, or focused flashing work.

-Moderate work may include multiple problem areas, more complex access, or broader corrective repair.
+Moderate work may include multiple nearby problem areas, harder access, or broader corrective repair around a transition.

-Major projects often reflect large damaged sections, layered issues, or repair work that is approaching replacement territory.
+Major projects often reflect larger damaged sections, layered roof-detail issues, or repair work that is moving close to replacement territory.

 How to prevent bigger roof repair problems